elusivecodes/fQuery/README.md

 **Animate**

-Add an animation to each element.
+Add an animation to each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `callback` is a function that accepts `node`, `progress` and `options` as arguments, where `node` is a *HTMLElement*, `progress` is a value between *0* and *1* and `options` is the `options` object passed to this method.
 - `options` is an object containing properties to define how the animation should be handled.
     - `duration` is the number of milliseconds that the animation should last, and will default to *1000*.